sebasbit/bingo/README.md

 |      | The user profile page should display his Bingo, cards, and games and the options to edit them |

 ## Views
-This website has around 10 views, [here are the mockups](./mockups.png) for each view.
+This website has around 10 views, [here are the mockups](./mockups.png) for each view, furthermore [here is the roadmap](./road-map.png) which explains how to navigate the website.